JenFau/jennyfaulkner-site/src/pages/about.md

 > I'm two years into a part time analytical philosophy degree.

 I've now graduated from that degree (with first class honours) and finishing it - in theory, at least - gave me time to explore some more of my many, many interests.
-So in June 2025 restarted a [digital garden](https://notes.jennyfaulkner.com) - an informal place to capture and develop thoughts.
+So in June 2025 I restarted a [digital garden](https://notes.jennyfaulkner.com) - an informal place to capture and develop thoughts.
 The plan was that as those thoughts become more developed, they would become pages on this site.
 However, a focus on learning about AI, and also on my day job, has meant I have not given the digital garden the time it needs or deserves.

 On the subject of philosophy, I also wrote: